 by Larry Shank

-Thanks to Larry for the story and photos. -- Derek Redmond
+Thanks to Larry for sharing the movies with us. -- Derek Redmond

 See other 1953 CJ-3B Owners and Photos.

 Go to the index of Unusual CJ-3B Photos.